ichayer/park-sync-booking/README.md

 - `Park Management Client:` Allows executing actions related to park management, such as adding attractions, passes, or loading slot capacity.
 - `Reservation Client:` Allows making queries and reservations for attractions, as well as confirming and canceling reservations.
 - `Notification Client:` Allows registering and canceling registration to receive notifications about events related to a reservation.
-- `Query Client:` Generates TXT files with results of queries about suggested capacity and confirmed reservations for attractions.
+- `Query Client:` Generates TXT/CSV files with results of queries about suggested capacity and confirmed reservations for attractions.

 ## Considerations
 - There's no persistence of data between executions.